trace-n/she_codes_news/README.md

 - [X] "Account view" page
     - User can view account details
-    - User can edit account from "V"iew Account" page
+    - User can edit account from "View Account" page
     -   User can change password from the "Edit Account" page
         - User will be sent to password change completed page after password change